Klein Constantia - Vin de Constance 2021 (liquoreux, 50cl)

 Wine rated (2025 guide) 97+/100

 This wine has been made in the same way since 1737.
-Klein Constantia 2021 Vin de Constance reflects a great vintage in Cape Town.
+The Klein Constantia 2021 Vin de Constance reflects a great vintage in the Cape.
 The three-week period in March when the fruit is harvested is winemaker Matthew Day's favorite time of year.
-He loves the way the sun lights up this beautiful part of the vineyard. [...]
-The magic happens, he says, during maceration, when the aromas of candied fruit and honey invade the cellar.
-It's a beautifully balanced wine that rests on three pillars, all carefully aligned: sugar, acidity and alcohol.
-[The result is a sweet wine that seems almost dry thanks to its inner complexity and generous composition.
-Background notes of teak, fragrant sandalwood, nougat and Turkish tea will emerge more strongly as the wine continues to evolve in bottle.
-According to Matthew Day, Vin de Constance generally reaches its peak after five years in bottle, then begins a second cycle and opens up again.
-"It's absolutely stunning," he says. [...]
-The bouquet is discreet, so delicate, so fine.
+He loves the way the sun illuminates this beautiful part of the vineyard. [...]
+The magic happens, he says, during maceration, when the aromas of candied fruit and honey fill the cellar.
+It is a beautifully balanced wine based on three carefully aligned pillars: sugar, acidity, and alcohol. [...]
+The result is a sweet wine that seems almost dry thanks to its internal complexity and generous composition.
+Base notes of teak, fragrant sandalwood, nougat, and Turkish tea will emerge more strongly as the wine continues to evolve in the bottle.
+According to Matthew Day, Vin de Constance generally reaches its peak after five years in the bottle, then begins a second cycle and opens up again.
+"It's absolutely breathtaking," he says. [...]
+The bouquet is discreet, so delicate, so refined.
 2025-2060

 Vinous